Former Ohio State wrestlers call for investigation into university's ties to Jeffrey Epstein

 "That is so fabulous," she said.
 "Please tell those brave men that I love them for helping me fight for the truth."

-Meanwhile, a committee in Republican-dominated Ohio legislature has agreed to resume hearings on a bill that would create a window that would enable the Strauss victims to sue OSU.
+Meanwhile, a committee in the Republican-dominated Ohio Legislature has agreed to resume hearings on a bill that would create a window that would enable the Strauss victims to sue OSU.

 House Bill 249 had been stalled since September and the House Civil Justice Committee agreed to give it a hearing under pressure from Ohio House Speaker Larry Householder and Gov. Mike DeWine, both Republicans.